 September’s birthstone, the sapphire, has been popular since the Middle Ages.
-Back then, the celestial blue color of this gem symbolized heaven and attracted divine favor and wise judgment.
+The celestial blue color of this gemstone symbolized heaven and attracted divine favor and wise judgment.

-Ancient Hebrews believed that the Ten Commandments were engraved on tablets of sapphire, though historians now believe the blue stone referenced in the Bible may have been lapis lazuli.
+Ancient Hebrews believed that the Ten Commandments were engraved on tablets of sapphire, though historians now believe the blue gemstone referenced in the Bible may have been lapis lazuli.

 Classical violet-blue sapphires traditionally came from the Kashmir region of India between the late 19th and early 20th centuries.
 The world record price-per-carat for sapphire was set by a gemstone from Kashmir, which sold at auction for $242,000 per carat (more than $6.74 million total) in October 2015.

 Famous star sapphires, like the 1404.49-carat Star of Adam, the 563.4-carat Star of India, and the 182-carat Star of Bombay, came from Sri Lankan mines.

 Australia was a significant source of sapphires until deposits were discovered in Madagascar during the 1990s.
 Madagascar now leads the world in sapphire gemstone production.